Here are Easy Low FODMAP Breakfast Ideas that you will love!

 - Southwest-style egg and cheese muffins: If you have time for some meal-prepping the night or weekend before the busy week begins, then these egg muffins are a great protein-rich choice.
 Whisk together some eggs, shredded cheese, and diced ham in a bowl.
 Spray a muffin pan with a plant-based oil such as olive or coconut oil and pour in egg mixture evenly to each muffin cup.
 Bake for 20 to 25 minutes at 350 degrees Fahrenheit.
 Once cooked, remove the muffins from the pan.
-These muffins can be frozen and reheated later in the microwave for a quick and easy meal.
+These low FODMAP breakfast muffins can be frozen and reheated later in the microwave for a quick and easy meal.
 For extra fiber, you can also add in veggies such as spinach, kale, or red bell pepper to the muffin mix or top with salsa such as Casa de Sante's Onion and Garlic-free Mild Chunky Salsa.

-- Protein Smoothie: For a quick protein-rich breakfast as you run out the door, blend up a smoothie.
+- Protein Smoothie: For a quick protein-rich meal as you run out the door, blend up a low FODMAP breakfast smoothie.
 In a blender, mix together 1/2 cup fresh berries, 1/2 cup lactose-free yogurt or plant-based milk, some ice, and a scoop of Stellar Labs Low FODMAP Whey Protein Powder Shake.
 This balanced breakfast drink can be used as a meal replacement for any meal and can be refrigerated the night before for even greater convenience.
 Use soy protein-based milk or yogurt for additional protein power in your smoothie.
 You can also blend in some kale or spinach leaves for added fiber.

 For other quick and easy Low FODMAP breakfast bowls and granola, check out the Casa de Sante shop!